Why Sifnos is Worth Visiting: 7 Reasons for 2026

 From the port in Kamares, you can take a taxi or public bus to the main towns of Apollonia and Artemonas.
 From there, you can continue onto the smaller villages of Kastro, Vathi, Cheronissos, and Platys Gialos.

-If you prefer to drive or want to venture off the beaten path, we recommend renting a scooter or a car.
+If you want to venture off the beaten path, then renting a scooter or a car is your best option.

 During high season, you will need to book in advance, as there is a limited number on the island.
 If you visit during the low season, check with local companies when you arrive at the port.